The Social and Cultural Impacts of Hosting the Olympic Games

 - Sydney gained the ability to host large future sporting events.
-Due to the infrastructure created — such as the Olympic stadium, the Superdome, the Tennis Centre, the Olympic Park Aquatic Centre and the International Regatta Centre — Sydney is now able to host world-class events like the 2003 Rugby World Cup.
+Due to the infrastructure created — such as the Olympic stadium, the Superdome, the Tennis Centre, the Olympic Park Aquatic Centre, and the International Regatta Centre — Sydney is now able to host world-class events like the 2003 Rugby World Cup.

 - New suburbs were created.
 Sydney Olympic Park and Newington — which was the athletes’ village during the Games — are two of the world’s largest solar-powered suburbs.

 - Environmental benefits resulted.
 The Games established Australia’s first urban water recycling system, and it also produced the nation’s biggest metropolitan parkland.
-There are 430 hectares of woodlands, wetlands and remediated lands, as well as network of more than 40 kilometers of pedestrian and cycle paths.
+There are 430 hectares of woodlands, wetlands and remediated lands, as well as a network of more than 40 kilometers of pedestrian and cycle paths.

 At first glance, it seems the Games were wholly positive.
-Some analysts say the Games had a sizeable negative effect on the economy, and that international visits decreased afterwards.
+Some analysts say the Games had a sizeable negative effect on the economy, and that international visits decreased afterward.
 Regardless, there is little argument that the Games had a positive impact on the Australia psyche.

 Takeaways from the Sydney 2000 Games: Post-Game planning is essential to the overall success of hosting an Olympiad.
-Instead of creating infrastructure specifically for the Games, with no plans for them afterwards, it’s vital to consider their use after the influx of visitors leave the city.
+Instead of creating infrastructure specifically for the Games, with no plans for them afterward, it’s vital to consider their use after the influx of visitors leaves the city.
 Sydney successfully planned for post-Games use of its facilities that were created especially for the game, and the city is now well-prepared to host other world-class sporting events and entertainment.